refaktor/rye-website/content/meet_rye/specifics/context.md

 ```

 Now we wish to expose a function, but contrary to **nl** above, this function will use Rye's regular functions that aren't available inside a context in it's body.
 Well that is not a problem.
-We already saw rye can create functions that are executed in specific contexts, so we use that mechanicm.
+We already saw rye can create functions that are executed in specific contexts, so we use that mechanism.

 ```clojure